 Grading System for Grades 4-8:

-Religion, math, social studies, science, and English language arts (ELA) are graded numerically.
+Religion, Math, Social Studies, Science, and English Language Arts (ELA) are graded numerically.
 A passing grade is 70%.
-A (+) indicates that the student has mastered expectations at this level.
-A ( $\checkmark$ ) indicates that mastery remains a goal for this student.
 An "m" indicates that the curriculum has been modified for this student.
-An "h" indicates Archdiocesan honors program.

 Personal & Social Growth, Effort & Study Skills: